CDTbot/CDTbot/README.md

 # DPOAE-Analyzer
 This program takes user bias out of Distorted Product Otoacoustic Emission (DPOAE) data analysis.
 Previously, DPOAEs were "called" by eye, with a best guess.
-With DPOAE Analyzer, that uncertainty goes out the window.
-Be confident in the statistical power of your DPOAE analysis with DPOAE Analyzer!
+With *DPOAE Analyzer*, that uncertainty goes out the window.
+Be confident in the statistical power of your DPOAE analysis with *DPOAE Analyzer*!

+*DPOAE Analyzer* is in the **alpha stage**, and there may be **critical fails or bugs**.

 ## Help Out
-DPOAE Analyzer is a work in progress.
+*DPOAE Analyzer* is a work in progress.
 Please email all bugs / content suggestions / improvements to mbartho@stanford.edu.
 Thank you for your help!

 ## High Level Overview